 Are you looking for a hands-on letter recognition activity for your kids?
-These Alphabet Clip Cards are a fun way for pre-readers to practice identifying and matching the same letters.
+These Alphabet Clip Cards are a fun way for pre-readers to practice learning the ABC’s by matching letters.

 Alphabet Clip Cards:

 These interactive clip cards are perfect for kids working on their letter knowledge.
 Matching letters is great for visual discrimination too!
 There are 3 different sets to easily differentiate and meet the needs of all learners